Primary stage of socialism

 The primary stage of socialism (sometimes referred to as the preliminary stage of socialism), introduced into official discourse by Mao Zedong as the initial stage of socialism, is a sub-theory of Chinese Marxist thought which explains why capitalist techniques are used in the Chinese economy.
 It maintains that China is in the first stage of building a communist society, in a stage where there is private ownership.

+The concept was first into official discourse by Mao Zedong, who did not elaborate on the concept.
+Chinese economist Xue Muqiao first introduced the term "underdeveloped socialism" and wrote that within the socialist mode of production there were several phases and for China to reach an advanced form of socialism it had to focus on developing the productive forces.
+In 1979, Chinese Communist Party (CCP) theoretician Su Shaozhi, an official from the People's Daily, began a debate when introduced the term "undeveloped socialism" to refer to China; he posited that the main contradiction in Chinese society was between the "advanced social system" and the "backward production forces".
+Su's theory led to the development of the primary stage of socialism under CCP General Secretary Zhao Ziyang's stewardship.
+The theory was further developed under General Secretary Jiang Zemin.

 Origins

-The concept of a primary stage of socialism was conceived before China introduced economic reforms.
+The concept of a primary stage of socialism was conceived before China started the period of reform and opening up.
 When discussing the necessity of commodity relations at the 1st Zhengzhou Conference held between 2 and 10 November 1958, Mao Zedong—the Chairman of the Chinese Communist Party—said that China was in the "initial stage of socialism".
 Mao did not elaborate on the idea; his successors did.